ceshine/whoishiring/README.md

 ```
 and you'll receive a list of named tuples containing title, url, date and whether it's a perm or freelance listing for that date.

-If you're only interested in the latest postings, do
+If you're only interested in the latest postings do
 ```
 In [7]: bydate.latest
 Out[7]: